Pay when on furlough

-The employer should decide whether they'll top up employees' or workers' wages to 100% when they're on furlough, but they do not have to.
-If the employer decides not to top up the wages, they should explain why.
+The employer could decide whether they'd top up employees' or workers' wages to 100% when they were on furlough, but they did not have to.
+If the employer decided not to top up the wages, they should have explained why.

 Redundancy pay and notice pay

 When calculating statutory redundancy pay or statutory notice pay for staff who have been on furlough, the employer must use the employee's full normal pay, not their reduced furlough rate.